 De Montfort University has opted into the TEF and received a Gold award.

 - Enhance your studies through DMU Global, our international experience programme.
-History students recently learnt about Jewish immigrant life in New York, discovered Danish heritage in Copenhagen and explored the development of German territories in Berlin.
+History students recently learnt about Jewish immigrant life in New York, discovered Danish heritage in Copenhagen and explored the legacies of authoritarian rule in Berlin.

 First year: • Presenting and Representing the Past • The Making of the Modern World • Twentieth Century Europe • Modern Britain, 1760–2000 Second year: • British India 1857–1947 • Visualising the Modern World 1860-1950 (half-year option) • Newton to Nuclear – An Introduction to the History of Science • The Historian’s Craft: Sources and Methods in History • Mass Observing Britain in War and Peace, 1936-1951 (half-year option) • The Cold War • History in the Workplace • Unity and Diversity in the United States • History and Heritage (half-year option) • Sport and the British Empire (half-year option) • Histories of the Global South Third year: • Dissertation • Nationalism, Racism and Genocide in Twentieth Century Europe • Yugoslavia and Beyond • The Olympics (half-year option) • Photography and Conflict (half-year option) • The Sporting Body (half-year option) • Borders and Boundaries: Legacies of Colonial Rule: India and Pakistan since 1947 • Environment and Society in the Americas (half-year option) • Textual Studies Using Computers